CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/improving-performance-with-current-limits.rst

    Stator current limits are only applicable in non-torque control modes.
 For example, a stator limit would have no affect if the current control mode is ``TorqueCurrentFOC``.
 Users utilizing torque based control modes should use ``Peak Forward Torque Current`` and ``Peak Reverse Torque Current`` configs instead, but the following documentation is still applicable.

-Stator current is the output current (and proportional to torque) of the motor.
+Stator current is the output current of the motor and is directly proportional to torque.
 The stator current differs from supply current in that it's at a different voltage from the input.

 .. note:: The below example ignores factors such as energy loss from heat or inefficiency.

-For example, if a motor is being applied with 50% dutycycle with :math:`80A`` of load (stator current), the resulting supply current will be :math:`40A`.
-If the motor has 100% dutycycle applied wth :math:`80A`` of stator current, the resulting supply current wll be :math:`80A`.
+For example, if a motor is being applied with 50% dutycycle with :math:`80A` of load (stator current), the resulting supply current will be :math:`40A`.
+If the motor has 100% dutycycle applied wth :math:`80A` of measured stator current, the resulting supply current wll be :math:`80A`.

 .. figure:: images/stator-limit.png
    :alt: 80a stator limit being applied

    *80a torque limit taking affect*

-Stator limits apply the same limiting strategy used by supply limits, but are more effective in dealing with situations such as wheel slip or acceleration induced brownouts.
-The rationale behind it reducing acceleration induced brownouts is that initial acceleration is typically peak supply and stator current.
+Stator limits are more effective in dealing with situations such as wheel slip or ramping acceleration.

 If a robot acceleration event draws :math:`100A` of supply current, it will only do so for a very small portion of the entire acceleration event up to a maximum velocity.
 During the acceleration event, the motor is likely not being commanded with 100% dutycycle.
 Therefore, if :math:`100A` are being drawn at supply at :math:`6V`, then output stator is around :math:`200A`.
 A :math:`100A` stator limit would cap the supply current at `50A` while being more efficient at not limiting the entire robot velocity.

 How to Budget Limits
 --------------------

-Budgeting a current limit depends on the limit and your overall battery budget.
 When budgeting current limits for FRC, the most robust strategy is to run a robot in match-like conditions and observe battery draw and current draw through the course of the robot operation.
+One thing to be aware of when reading the following section is that the robot won't be under peak draw of **all** mechanisms at the same time.

 Using Limits to Improve Battery Longevity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^